hash-545/Cybersecurity-Labs-Activities/README.md

 ---

-This repository contains my completed **TryHackMe Labs & Activities**.
+This repository contains my completed **Cybersecurity Labs, Activities & Projects**.
 Each directory includes:

 > - **Objectives** of the lab/project